Steven Allison Named Director of the Newkirk Center

 Allison also envisions new feedback and synergy between graduate training and the center.
 “We hope to transfer the educational assets and techniques [of the R2R program] to the Newkirk Center,” says Allison.

-Allison now oversees the Science&Society@UCI and Research Justice Shop programs of the Newkirk Center.
-The Science&Society@UCI program is the Newkirk Center’s effort to support activities and research that focus on combining systems of translation, public opinion, and policymaking.
+Allison now oversees the Science&Society@UC Irvine and Research Justice Shop programs of the Newkirk Center.
+The Science&Society@UC Irvine program is the Newkirk Center’s effort to support activities and research that focus on combining systems of translation, public opinion, and policymaking.
 These are usually specific events such as conferences and seminars that push forward the idea of community-driven research and policy.
 The Research Justice Shop program, on the other hand, is an ongoing endeavor to build authentic research partnerships with diverse and unique communities, train researchers in equitable and emancipatory methods, and understand the relationship between research and the community.
 The interdisciplinary program is open to any graduate students on campus and is headed by Drs.
 Connie McGuire and Victoria Lowerson Bredow, who develop the curriculum, select the RJS fellows, and lead the workshops.

 Before he became the Center’s Director, Allison served on a subcommittee for the Research Justice Shop and he strongly supports its vision of equity in research.
 Overall, he wants the Newkirk Center to teach research students how to interact with “community members in a fair and equitable way.”
 He wants to avoid extractive practices in research: “We don’t want to study community members like test subjects,” says Allison.
-On the contrary, the new director wants people outside of UCI to “look at it and say that is something for the good and something they can relate to.”
+On the contrary, the new director wants people outside of UC Irvine to “look at it and say that is something for the good and something they can relate to.”

 To ensure this vision, Allison is trying his best to listen before too eagerly modifying the tried and true structures of the Newkirk Center.
 So far, Allison has been meeting with board members, learning the systems involved, and listening to different communities already in partnership with the center.
 The new director is comfortable patiently learning for now.
 By doing so, Allison hopes to make the Newkirk Center the “face of the research enterprise at UCI”—a face that listens to the community.